-Getting a paid internship over the summer is the dream of many college students.
-Well, it doesn’t have to be a dream if you take the right approach, engage in some networking, and start your search early.
+Getting a paid internship over the summer is the dream of many college students, but it doesn’t have to be just a dream if you take the right approach, engage in some networking, and start your search early.

 In addition to paid internships, you may want to look into ways to fund your internship (check your college’s career services office, various organizations, and foundations, etc.).
 Some students are able to do an unpaid internship in their field of interest by supplementing their internship with a part-time job.

 A successful internship is one that consists of one or more of the following:

 - An internship that teaches the basic knowledge and skills required to get hired for a full-time job (either in the company where you interned or by one of its competitors)